akngmskvk/cpp-ast/README.md

 # cpp-ast
-Implementation of a parser and evaluater for arithmetic expressions based on abstract syntax tree (AST)
+Implementation of a parser and evaluator for arithmetic expressions based on abstract syntax tree (AST)